 - In general, consular officers will not issue an F-1 visa more than 120 days before the program start date listed on the I-20.
 However, you may request a visa interview more than 120 days before the program start date, if the visa interview will be scheduled within that window.

-Some embassies are offering emergency visa appointments for students who are beginning a program in the Fall.
+Some embassies are offering emergency visa appointments for students who are beginning a program in the Winter.
 Please be sure to carefully read the embassy website to ensure that you are submitting all required documents in a timely manner.
-We can also provide an optional letter supporting your request for the expedited appointment.
-If you would like to request a copy of this letter, please contact email@example.com.
-Be sure to include your full name and your program of study with the letter request.

 - What if I’m from one of the countries that are on the travel restriction list due to COVID-19?

 - As of December 31, 2021, there are no geographic COVID-19 travel restrictions that are in effect.